Did a Police Officer Use More Force Than the Situation Required?

 Yes.
 Excessive force during an arrest or investigative stop violates the Fourth Amendment’s protection against unreasonable seizures.
 For pretrial detainees, the Fourteenth Amendment applies.
 For convicted prisoners, the Eighth Amendment governs.
 In each case, there is a constitutional violation when officers use force that goes beyond what the legal standard permits for that context.

 Yes.
 Emotional distress is a recognized category of compensatory damages in civil rights claims.
 If you experienced anxiety, depression, PTSD, sleep disturbances, or other psychological harm as a result of an excessive force incident, those injuries can be included in your claim.
-You do not need to have suffered a physical injury to recover for emotional distress, though the presence of physical injuries typically strengthens the case.
+You do not need to have suffered a physical injury to recover for emotional distress, though the presence of physical injuries could strengthen the case.

 A lack of resistance significantly limits the force police can legally use.
 The Supreme Court’s Graham test requires courts to assess, among other things, whether someone was actively resisting or attempting to flee.
 If you were not resisting, those facts work in your favor.
 Officers who continue to apply force after a person has stopped resisting — or who use force against someone who never resisted — are on legally precarious ground.
 Whether the specific use of force was excessive still depends on the full circumstances, which is why speaking with an attorney is important.